 Remember to wear your boot whenever standing and walking.
-You should only put weight through your heel.
+You should not put any weight through your foot.
 You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.
 You will be told when to stop wearing the boot at your follow up appointment.